markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 | Profile page didn't display default saved address | form instance had syntax relating to request.POST when the request was GET so it was not filling the form data correctly
 | Only 1 allergen could be added to each menu item | Changed relationship from foreignkey to many to many which enabled multiple allergens for each menu item
 | It is possible for the user to complete an order when there are no timeslots available.
 While the impact on the store should be minimal it may cause issues | Users impacted receive a custom message asking them to contact the store and still receive a confirmation email.
-| If a menu item is delete while it is in the cart it causes an error and the site will generate a 404 error on all pages | Issue with cache.
+| If a menu item is deleted while it is in the cart it causes an error and the site will generate a 404 error on all pages | Issue with cache.
 If all site data is cleared from browser cache the issue does not persist.